 - If you've written a longer opinion piece, do you have a strong conclusion that supports your body, and call-to-action for all other articles?

-If you have any questions or need any further guidance, join us in Creators Academy Channel- we're always here to help!
+If you have any questions or need any further guidance, join us on Facebook- we're always here to help!